Install a stainless steel backsplash

 The edges will be sharp, so wear gloves and protect the surfaces in your kitchen.
 On the back side of the panel, use a caulk gun to apply a bead of heavy-duty construction adhesive (Loctite PL 400 is an example) across the entire panel surface.
 Use a wide putty knife to spread the adhesive evenly (Photo 1).

-A cleat beneath the panel will support the backsplash as the adhesive cures (Photo 2).
+A cleat beneath the panel will support the stainless steal backsplash as the adhesive cures (Photo 2).
 Position the panel carefully and then press it firmly against the wall.
-Starting at one end, use a clean, soft rag to smooth the backsplash into place and remove any air bubbles.
+Starting at one end, use a clean, soft rag to smooth the stainless steal backsplash into place and remove any air bubbles.
 When you’re finished, remove the protective plastic coating.

 Buying sheet metal